morganmcg0404/Comp2007/README.md

 ## How to Play

 1. **Survive Waves**: Defend yourself against waves of zombies.
-2. **Buffs**: Every 5 waves, select 1 card that gives you a set buff.
-Once you have 6 cards, you can only upgrade existing cards to max level.
-3. **Adapt**: Use different weapons, strategies, and movement to overcome increasingly difficult waves.
+3. **Adapt**: Use different strategies, and movement to overcome increasingly difficult waves.
 4. **Compete**: Aim for the highest wave and score!

 ---